microsoft/PubSec-Info-Assistant/docs/transparency.md

 ## Introduction

-The IA Accelerator is a system built on top of Azure OpenAI service, Cognitive Search and other Azure services, intended to create a system that allows the end user to ‘have an accurate conversation’ with your data.
+The IA Accelerator is a system built on top of Azure OpenAI service, Cognitive Search and other Azure services, intended to create a system that allows the end user to ‘have an accurate conversation’ with their data.
 By uploading supported document types the system makes the data available to the Azure OpenAI service to support a conversational engagement with the data.
 The system aims to allow the end user to have some controls over how Azure OpenAI service responds, understand how the response was generated (transparency), and verify the response with citations to the specific data the accelerator is referencing.

 The system aims to provide the functionality mentioned above while also focusing on the following key areas: